- What you need to know first about dietary supplements

 Supplement makers do not have to get FDA (US Food and Drug Administration) approval to market their products.
 The FDA does look at potentially illegal products (that is, products that may be unsafe or make false or misleading claims).
-But they can only do this after the product is being marketed.
-As its resources permit, FDA also looks at supplement labels and other information, such as package inserts, claims, and Internet ads.
+But they can only do this after the product is on the market.
+As its resources permit, the FDA also looks at supplement labels and other information, such as package inserts, claims, and Internet ads.
 But it cannot review all of the many products on the market today.

 No matter what they claim, dietary supplements are not intended to treat, diagnose, cure, or relieve the effects of diseases.
 They cannot completely prevent diseases, as some vaccines can.
 But some supplements are useful in reducing the risk of certain diseases.
 They are allowed to make label claims about these uses.
 For example, folic acid supplements may make a claim about reducing the risk of birth defects of the brain and spinal cord when taken by pregnant women.

-If you notice a supplement that claims to do the same thing as a prescription drug, you are right to be doubtful.
+If a supplement claims to do the same thing as a prescription drug, you are right to be doubtful.
 The claim may be false, or the product may contain an illegal drug.
-(See the section called “What kinds of problems have there been with supplements and herbs?” in the section “FDA regulation of drugs versus dietary supplements.”)
+(See “What kinds of problems have there been with supplements and herbs?” in the section “FDA regulation of drugs versus dietary supplements.”)

 Look past the advertising for evidence or research on the supplement from objective, third-party sources.
 See Complementary and Alternative Methods and Cancer to learn how to do this.
 You can read it on our website or call us for a free copy.